gridonic/statamic-redirects/DOCUMENTATION.md

 offers a special wildcard parameter `{any}` to match any number of URL segments.
 For example, the source URL `/news/{any}` will match and redirect `/news/any/following/url/segment` to the configured target.

-> Note that the order of the redirects matter if you use parameters, as multiple route definitions might match the request's URL.
+> Note that the order of redirects matter if you use parameters, as multiple route definitions might match the request.
 You can reorder manual redirects in the control panel.
+The addon processes the redirects in the same order.

 ## Auto Redirects